 Salt will cause the rawhide to deteriorate.
 After washing, let your snowshoes air dry in an area that isn’t too hot.
 Typically, room temperatures of 17 to 20 degrees C (62 to 68 degrees F) work well, as extreme heat can cause the frames to warp.

 Read More: Hang It Up for the Season: Snowshoe Care and Storage

 There are also several practical tasks that you should perform during snowshoe season to ensure that your snowshoes remain in good shape.

 Regularly Check For Damage

 The first task is to check your traditional snowshoes for damage after each time you use them.
 Look for abrasions and cracks in the varnish and frames.

 If the varnish has been scraped or peeled off the rawhide webbing, your snowshoes will require varnishing.
 However, before applying a coat of varnish, it’s essential first to dry out your snowshoes.
 Like when storing, take care not to expose your snowshoes to high temperatures when drying.

-When varnishing in season, it would be a good idea to apply a second coat over the damaged area if time permits.
+When varnishing in-season, applying a second coat over the damaged area would be a good idea if time permits.

 Reinforce Any Cracks

-For heavily damaged snowshoes, it is best to contact the snowshoes’ manufacturer.
+It is best to contact the snowshoes’ manufacturer for heavily damaged snowshoes.